Zin Zen Band Bios

 The NHL's Dallas Stars have been using Zack King songs for years both at Dallas' American Airlines Center during home games as well as in advertising and promotion for the team.
-Most recently, the band's single "What Do You Say" is being used by CBS Television in Dallas/Fort Worth to promote current programming.
+The band's single "What Do You Say” has been used by CBS Television in Dallas/Fort Worth to promote programming.
 Their song "Big Plan In The Southland" is the theme song for CBS' DFW Outdoorsman.
 The band has also released four successful Christmas Classics in their own unique "unplugged" style.

 The Zack King Band brings their fun stories and energetic "unplugged" show to the Zin Zen Wine Bistro.